How to Choose the Right Funded Futures Account with FundedFilter

 • Evaluation: This rating reflects the conditions and requirements of the evaluation phase.
 A higher rating means a more straightforward and less-restricted evaluation environment.

 • Cost: This includes all fees associated with the account, and compares each account to the competition in the same tier.
+A higher rating means you’re getting more value for the amount paid for the account.

 • Payout: This rating indicates the ease of the payout system and the quality in terms of profits and bonuses available to traders.
+A higher rating means you’re able to withdraw significantly more money, and with relative ease compared to the industry on average.

-Using these ratings as a starting point, but keep in mind that each account may have different advantages.
+Use these ratings as a starting point, but keep in mind that each account may have different advantages.
 If you are experienced and confident in getting to the funded phase, the evaluation score may be less important than the funded account rules or the payout system.

 Step 1: Define Your Trading Style Requirements